Why sales call personalization is a pipeline defense mechanism

 Research is where personalization starts.
 Sellers who invest time understanding their accounts and contacts before reaching out consistently outperform those who don't.

-Identifying Decision-Makers and Stakeholders
+Identifying decision-makers and stakeholders

 Complex B2B deals involve multiple stakeholders.
 You need to map the buying committee for target accounts to understand who influences the decision and who signs the contract.

 Org charts help you visualize reporting structures and identify key players.
 Multi-threading matters for complex deals because relying on a single contact creates risk.
+If your champion leaves or loses influence, you lose momentum.

 Typical buying committee roles include: